 Effective safeguarding policies are developed and implemented to ensure that action is taken when necessary to keep patients from harm, and that staff and students are aware of these and supported in taking action when necessary.

-The consensus was that this would be a helpful addition to the Patients theme, and it is included in the updated draft, as agreed by the Policy and Education Committee.
+The consensus was that this would be a helpful addition to the Patients theme, and it is included in the updated draft.

 Table A - summary of written responses to GOPRE consultation with commentary